 10 – 15 Days, 800 KM, May – Nov

-Silk Route, used for trading from china to western and middle eastern countries is one of the most scenic routes on himalayas with several hairpin bends.
+My personal favorite is silk route which was used for trading from china to western and middle eastern countries.
+It is one of the most scenic routes on himalayas with a lot of hairpin bends.
+Sikkim is a cocktail of north eastern mix with other indian culture.

 Restricted Area Permit will be required to travel to Lachung, Nathula and Zuluk (Silk Route) which can be obtained at Gangtok.
 Keep a day spare in Gangtok for arranging same.